Spotlight on... Documentaries

 HARKINS SCOTTSDALE 101

 What's Star Wars without John Williams?
 Pirates of the Caribbean without Hans Zimmer?
 Toy Story without Randy Newman?

 What makes a score unforgettable?
 Taking a peek at how composers developed some of the most iconic scores in history, SCORE: A FILM MUSIC DOCUMENTARY follows the creative struggles of designing a modern soundtrack from scratch, featuring some of cinema’s most recognized names in film music.

 SCORE explores the power and influence of film scores in the modern world while revealing the evolution of sound and how composers assemble music the complements a picture to achieve powerful reactions from worldwide audiences.

-Featuring interviews from: Composers Hans Zimmer, Danny Elfman, Trent Reznor, Randy Newman, Quincy Jones, Alexandre Desplat, Howard Shore, and Mark Mothersbaugh; Directors James Cameron and Garry Marshall; Film Critic Leonard Maltin; and archival footage from Steven Spielberg, John Williams, and Thomas Newman.
+Featuring interviews from: Composers Hans Zimmer, Danny Elfman, Trent Reznor, Randy Newman, Quincy Jones, Alexandre Desplat, Howard Shore, and Mark Mothersbaugh; Directors James Cameron and Garry Marshall; Film Critic Leonard Maltin; and archival footage from Steven Spielberg, John Williams, and Thomas Newman

 Joining us for our post-film discussion is Richard D. Walter, PhD, curator of united states/canada for the Musical Instrument Museum.

-MIM represents an ideal intersection where Walter’s interests in material culture, musical traditions, and human interactions from around the world are explored and celebrated every day.
+The Musical Instrument Museum (MIM) represents an ideal intersection where Walter’s interests in material culture, musical traditions, and human interactions from around the world are explored and celebrated every day.
 With particular interests in American vernacular music and associated instruments, he is primarily focused on MIM’s North American collections and exhibits.